-Curation and exhibition design, Félix Candela’s Concrete Shells: An Engineered Architecture for Mexico and Chicago, Gallery 400, University of Illinois at Chicago, January 19 – March 3, 2018 (originated by Juan Ignacio del Cueto Ruiz-Funes and with contributions by Lorelei Stewart).
+Curating and exhibition design of Félix Candela’s Concrete Shells: An Engineered Architecture for Mexico and Chicago, Gallery 400, University of Illinois at Chicago, January 19 – March 3, 2018 (with research and models originated by Juan Ignacio del Cueto Ruiz-Funes).

 This exhibition highlights the work of Félix Candela through photographs, models, and plans.
 In addition, it seeks to shed light on his time as a professor at the School of Architecture at the University of Illinois at Chicago (UIC) from 1971-1978, a period in Candela’s life that we know very little about.

 Candela exiled to Mexico at the end of the Spanish Civil War in 1939, where he lived for thirty years and established his career as an architect.
 In the 1950s, ten years into his practice in Mexico, Candela debuted his experimental signature shell structures by designing a continuous curved surface of minimal thickness.
 His designs evolved as feats of architectural engineering, using hyperbolic paraboloid geometry to create numerous reinforced concrete shells.
 These curved and cantilevered forms were not only structural advancements but also brought new textural and atmospheric qualities to the collective spaces they shelter.
 Such structures include the Pavilion of Cosmic Rays at UNAM, Mexico City (1951); the Chapel Lomas de Cuernavaca, Cuernavaca (1958); Los Manantiales Restaurant, Xochimilco (1958); and the Palace of Sports for the 1968 Olympic Games in Mexico City.